6 'Queer Eye' Secrets Revealed In Karamo Brown's New Memoir

 Karamo Single-Handedly Changed The Show's Definition Of Culture, But Not Without Some Serious Pushback

 Brown recalls a moment when one of the show's creators told him to "cut all the therapy stuff from now on and talk more about the arts."
 But he was determined to listen to his heart and he proceeded to work with the makeover subjects on everything from building self-esteem to overcoming trauma, earning him the nickname "Kar-Oprah" because his heart-to-hearts made everyone cry.
-However, Brown writes that much of his role was edited from season one.
+However, Brown writes that much of his role was edited from Season 1.

 "As we began to watch the first episode, 'You Can't Fix Ugly,' my heart sank," Brown writes.
 "All the emotional and mental work I had done with Tom had been cut.
 For the most part, I wasn't even in the first episode...
 To be honest, I was embarrassed."